SiddhantAttavar/Mini-Projects/README.md

  - Sudoku: A program to solve a Sudoku puzzle
  - TicTacToe: A program that allows users to play a game of TicTacToe against the computer or another user
  - Tree: Another program to draw a Pythagorean tree
+ - UFDS Ranking: A program to find the total ranking in UFDS mocks

 ## Web projects: <a name = "web-projects"></a>
  - Dino Game: A simplified version of the Google Dinosaur game